Asset management

 Tax funded asset classes

-Value and conditions
+Value and performances

-Standards and strategyThe city's facilities assets are our buildings including recreation facilities, fire stations and libraries, and their fixtures.
+Standards and strategy The city's facilities assets are our buildings including recreation facilities, fire stations and libraries, and their fixtures.
 We are committed to the maintenance of our buildings, energy efficiency and equipment to support the services provided to the community.
-Facilities are a tax-based asset.
 Facilities are typically rehabilitated through the replacement or refurbishment of individual components or groups of components.
-Each component has an industry-accepted estimated service life that is combined with observations during site investigations 50% of facility assets have a poor or very poor performance.
-Funding
+Each component has an industry-accepted estimated service life that is combined with observations during site investigations.
+The current performance of facility assets is considered poor and is anticipated to decline to very poor over the next 25 years.
+This is anticipated to be unacceptable to most interested and affected parties.

 |